What anxiety feels like

 Reading is the most constant of comforts.
 It is the easiest way for me to tune out, be transported, or empathize with someone else’s story.

-Somewhere along in our development, I don’t think we fully learned to share our feelings adequately.
+Somewhere along in our early development, I don’t think we thoroughly learned how to share our feelings adequately.
 Admittedly, it will even be hard for me when the time comes to hit “publish” on this post.
 But if we stop to remind ourselves that everyone is human and we all have similar emotions, it becomes more of a comfort than a worry.

 03 Decrease the caffeine.